phiten/mgos32-to-tasmota32/README.md

 ## Prerequisites

-1. Your Shelly device must have Mongoose OS firmware version 0.12.0 or higher installed.
+1. Your Shelly device should have an actual firmware installed.
+If OTA fails to Tasmota.
+Update!
 2. You must have the mgos32-to-tasmota32 firmware http link for your device copied from the table below.

 ## Process